MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/introduction.md

 ## T-Nuts application

 This machine requires an immense amount of T-nuts.
-In the interest of simplifying the instructions of this manual, we have chosen to omit the installation of T-nuts.
+In the interest of simplifying this manual, we have chosen to omit the installation of T-nuts.
 Wherever a part interfaces with an extrusion in a way that looks like it requires a T-nut, then it should be considered a part that requires a T-nut.

 ---